Trump suggests McConnell step aside if major legislation isn't passed

 The comments came hours after Trump launched his third Twitter attack of the week against McConnell, feeding a pattern that threatens to deepen the distrust and frustration already bubbling within the traditional GOP establishment about a president who seems to have little concern for party loyalty.

-The attacks from Trump continued even after a phone call Wednesday between the two leaders, an indication that the call didn’t serve to patch things up.
+The attacks from Trump continued even after a phone call Wednesday between the two leaders, an indication that the conversation didn’t serve to patch things up.

-The public spat is thrusting into the spotlight divisions in the party that could threaten any potential success of the once-ambitious Republican legislative agenda.
-It could also damage the cohesion of a party that has been in turmoil since Trump became the Republican presidential nominee in 2016 but has been able to mostly keep it in check.
+The public spat has thrust into the spotlight divisions that could threaten any potential success of the once-ambitious Republican legislative agenda.
+It could also damage the cohesion of a party that has been in turmoil since Trump became the GOP presidential nominee in 2016 but has been able to mostly keep it in check.

 Related: Trump's Spat with McConnell Widens GOP Divisions

-But it was McConnell’s most recent statement Monday that set off the latest fued.
-McConnell told a local rotary club that the inexperienced president had “excessive expectations and that Trump could help the process by staying “on message.”
+But it was McConnell’s most recent statement Monday that set off the latest feud.
+McConnell told a local rotary club in Kentucky that the inexperienced president had "excessive expectations" and that Trump could help the process by staying "on message."

-Trump has since been taking to Twitter to attack the majority leader, someone who should be his biggest ally in advancing a Republican agenda.
+Trump has since been taking to Twitter to attack the majority leader, someone who should be his biggest ally in advancing the White House and GOP agenda.

-The party, fresh off their health care failure, are gearing up for a busy fall where they hope to see some legislative accomplishments on issues that have been difficult to find agreement on under the best of circumstances.
+The party, fresh from its health care failure, is now gearing up for a busy fall when Republicans hope to see some legislative accomplishments on issues that have been difficult to find agreement on under the best of circumstances.
 Such intra-party squabbling, especially between top leaders, could make it nearly impossible.

 And the president can get nothing of substance done legislatively without Congress.

-“It’s simply counterproductive,” said Michael Steel, former spokesman to former Speaker of the House John Boehner said of Trump’s attacks of the majority leader.
-“There’s no substantial policy achievement that the president can do without the assistance and support of the Senate majority leader.”
+"It’s simply counterproductive," said Michael Steel, former spokesman to ex-Speaker of the House John Boehner said of Trump’s attacks of the majority leader.
+"There’s no substantial policy achievement that the president can do without the assistance and support of the Senate majority leader."

 "This whole thing is absurd," said former House Speaker and Trump ally Newt Gingrich on Fox News.
 "I think the president can’t disassociate himself from this.
 He’s part of the leadership team.
 He’s not an observer sitting up in the stands.
 He’s on the field.
 It was a collective failure."